If you have received a 23andMe kit as a gift, you may be wondering what the service provides and how to get started.

 2. Provide your saliva sample

-Once your kit is registered, review the directions included in your kit before providing your sample.
-Following sample collection instructions will help ensure the quality and viability of your DNA sample.
+Once your kit is registered, you can provide your sample.
+Make sure to review the directions included in your kit before providing your sample.
+Following sample collection instructions will help ensure the quality and viability of your DNA.

 3. Mail your kit